arviz-devs/arviz/GOVERNANCE.md

 * Make decisions about strategic collaborations with other organizations or individuals.
 * Make decisions about the overall scope, vision and direction of the project.
 * Developing funding sources
-* Deciding how to disburse funds
+* Deciding how to disburse funds with consultation from Core Contributors

 The council may choose to delegate these responsibilities to sub-committees.
 If so, Council members must update this document to make the delegation clear.